Optimal Decision Rules when Payoffs are Partially Identified: Treatment Assignment

-{\bf Efficient Feasible Implementation.} The oracle rule is an infeasible first-best as it requires knowledge of the true $P$.
-In practice $P$ is unknown and any practical rule must also confront sampling uncertainty about $P$.
-One option is to simply plug the ATE estimates $\hat P := (\hat P_1,\ldots,\hat P_K)$ into the oracle decision, which leads to the plug-in rule
+The oracle rule is an infeasible first-best as it requires knowledge of the true $\mu$.
+In practice $\mu$ is unknown and any practical rule must also confront sampling uncertainty about $\mu$.
+One option is to simply plug $\hat \mu$ into (\ref{eq:oracle_treatment}), which leads to the plug-in rule

-However, this rule does not account for the precision with which $P$ is estimated. \cite{Manski2021} explores how different estimates of model parameters affects the performance of plug-in rules.
+However, this rule does not account for the precision of $\hat \mu$. \cite{Manski2021} explores how different estimates of parameters affect the performance of plug-in rules.

-We develop an efficiency theory to guide decision-making in situations such as these where a payoff-relevant parameter $\theta$ is partially identified and its identified set $\Theta_0(P)$ is indexed by a parameter $P$ which can be estimated from data.
-In our empirical illustration the efficient treatment assignment procedure can be implemented in two steps with the following quasi-Bayesian procedure.
+We develop an optimality theory in Sections~\ref{sec:decisions} to~\ref{sec:semiparametric} below to guide decision-making in situations such as these where a payoff-relevant parameter $\theta$ is partially identified and its identified set $\Theta_0(\mu)$ is indexed by a parameter $\mu$ which can be estimated from data.
+In the context of the treatment assignment application, the procedure amounts to replacing $b(\mu)$ in (\ref{eq:oracle_treatment}) by its average $\bar b_n$ under a posterior for $\mu$ (in parametric models) or quasi-posterior for $\mu$ (in semiparametric models):

-The first step consists of the construction of a limited-information posterior distribution for $P_k$.
-We assume that sample sizes are sufficiently large, such that the distribution of the ATE estimator $\hat{P}_k$ is approximately $N(P_k,s_k^2)$.
-The estimates $\hat P_k$ are also independent as they come from independent RCTs.
-Following \cite{DoksumLo1990} and \cite{Kim2002}, we combine the limited information $N(P, \Sigma)$ quasi-likelihood for $\hat P$ with a flat prior for $P$ to obtain a $N(\hat P, \Sigma)$ quasi posterior for $P$, where $\Sigma$ denotes a diagonal matrix with $(s_k^2)_{k=1}^K$ down its leading diagonal.

-In the second step, we average the robust welfare contrast $b(P)$ across the quasi-posterior for $P$ to compute its quasi-posterior mean $\bar b_n$.
-This is implemented by simply drawing independent $P|\hat{P} \sim N(\hat P,\Sigma)$, computing $b(P)$, then averaging across a large number of draws.
-The efficient decision is then to treat if the quasi-posterior mean $\bar b_n$ is non-negative, and not treat otherwise:

-Later we show under the optimality criterion in Section \ref{sec:optimality}, this decision is more efficient than the plug-in rule as it takes into account the sampling uncertainty in the ATE estimates $\hat P$.
+We show formally in Sections~\ref{sec:optimality} and~\ref{sec:semiparametric} that this decision is more efficient than the plug-in rule, as it takes into account the sampling uncertainty in $\hat \mu$.